open-strategy-partners/osp_marketing_tools/README.md

 ## License

-The OSP Editing Codes © 2018-present by Open Strategy Partners GmbH is licensed under CC BY-SA 4.0.
+These codes by Open Strategy Partners GmbH is licensed under CC BY-SA 4.0.
 See the [license](license) or read more on the Creative Commons page [http://creativecommons.org/licenses/by-sa/4.0/](http://creativecommons.org/licenses/by-sa/4.0/)

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]